meroxa/terraform-provider-meroxa/docs/resources/resource.md

 - **name** (String) Resource name
 - **type** (String) Resource Type.
 Must be one of the supported resource types.
 - **url** (String) Resource URL.
-Warning will be thrown if credentials are placed inline.
-Using the credentials block is highly encouraged
+Warning will be thrown if credentials are placed inline.Using the credentials block is highly encouraged

 ### Optional